It was one of my favorite places to visit,

 I never knew there was a wife.

-The store continued and I discovered
+The store remained in business, and I discovered

 A huge cache of club and church cookbooks,